intellivoid/AsyncAPY/README.md

    - `AsyncAPY.add_handler(handler, filters, priority)`

       - Parameters:
          - `handler`: An asynchronous function that has to accept two parameters, a `Client` and a `Packet` instance, in this order
          - `filters`: A list of one or more `Filter` objects
-             - `priority`: If the handler shares filters with other handlers, this parameter tells the server which handler within that group has to be executed first.
+         - `priority`: An integer: if the handler shares filters with other handlers, this parameter tells the server which handler within that group has to be executed first.
 The lower this number, the higher execution priority

    - `AsyncAPY.handler_add(filters, priority)`: Decorator version of `AsyncAPY.add_handler()`